jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

     If tearable is set to True, then the menu can be undocked.

 * `.createMenu(title, tearable=False)`
-    Will create a top-level menu, to add memnu items to.
+    Will create a top-level menu, to add menu items to.

 * `.addMenuItem(title, item, func=None)`
     Add a sub-menu to the named top-level menu, with the specified function